neondatabase/website/content/docs/guides/neon-authorize-gcp-cloud-identity-platform.md

 ### 2. Run your first authorized query

-Here's how to run authenticated queries using Firebase Auth tokens:
+With RLS policies in place, you can now query the database using JWTs from Firebase, restricting access based on the user's identity.
+Here's how to run authenticated queries from both the backend and the frontend of our application using Firebase Auth Tokens.
+Highlighted lines in the code samples emphasize key actions related to authentication and querying.

 <Tabs labels={["server-component.tsx","client-component.tsx",".env"]}>